tbaumann/datadriver-testaufgabe/README.md

 ## Docker ##

-The App and the Image is built with nix.
+The App and the Image is built with Nix.
 The docker image with `dockerTools.buildLayeredImage` which builds a compact layered docker image with a high likelyhoood of layers being reusable.

 ## EKS and ECR ##